Bombay Army

-The Bombay Army was the army of the Bombay Presidency, one of the three presidencies of British India.
+The Bombay Army was the army of the Bombay Presidency, one of the three presidencies of British India within the British Empire.

-It was established in 1662 and governed by the East India Company until the Government of India Act 1858 transferred all presidencies to the direct authority of the British Crown.
-On 1 April 1895 the army was incorporated into the newly created Indian Army, and became known as the Bombay Command until 1908.
+It was established in 1668 and governed by the East India Company until the Government of India Act 1858 transferred all presidencies to the direct authority of the British Crown.
+On 1 April 1895 the army was incorporated into the newly created British Indian Army, and became known as the Bombay Command until 1908.

 History

 18th century

-In the early stages of HEIC rule Bombay was rated as an unhealthy and unprofitable region.
+In the early stages of Company rule in India, Bombay was rated as an unhealthy and unprofitable region.
 Accordingly, only a small garrison was maintained while emphasis was placed on creating a local navy (the "Bombay Marine") to control piracy.
 In 1742 the Bombay Army consisted of eight companies of European and Eurasian garrison troops, numbering 1,593 of all ranks.
 These had evolved from independent companies dating back as far as 1668 when the Company took over control of the city of Bombay.

 The Mahars served in both Bombay Army and Marine battalions.
 Prior to the Indian Rebellion of 1857 they were heavily recruited and constituted between a fifth and a quarter of the entire Bombay Army.

 By 1783 the Bombay Army had grown to 15,000 men, a force that was still significantly smaller than the other two Presidency armies.
 Recruitment from the 1750s on had however been expanded to include a majority of indigenous sepoys, initially employed as irregulars for particular campaigns.
 The first two regular sepoy battalions were raised in 1768, a third in 1760 and a fourth ten years later.
 The non-Indian (mostly British but also including Swiss and German mercenaries) element was organized in a single Bombay European Regiment.

 In 1796 the Bombay Native Infantry was reorganized into four regiments, each of two battalions.
 The Bombay Foot Artillery, which traced its history back nearly 50 years prior to this date, was brought up to six companies in strength in 1797.

 The Bombay Army was heavily involved in the First Maratha War and the defeat of Tipu Sultan of Mysore in 1799.